Random curves on surfaces induced from the Laplacian determinant: Introduction

 In the geometrical setting, we take into account the metric on $\Sigma$, and in particular its curvature.
 Let $\left(\G_n\right)$ be a sequence of finite graphs conformally approximating $\Sigma$.
 Associated to this data is a discrete connection on a complex line bundle over $\G_n$ arising from the Levi-Civita connection on the tangent bundle on $\Sigma$.
-It is defined up to gauge equivalence by the property that the monodromy around a closed loop is $e^{i\theta}$ where $\theta$ is the enclosed curvature.
-From this connection $\Phi_{LC}^n$ we construct a natural probability measure $\mu^n_{LC}$ on CRSFs on $\G_n$: each CRSF has a probability proportional to the product of its edge weights times the product over its cycles of $2-2\cos\theta$, where $\theta$ is the curvature enclosed.
-The corresponding loop process $\P_{LC}^n$ is shown (Theorem~\ref{main}) to converge to a probability measure $\P_{LC}$ on multicurves on $\Sigma$.
+It is defined up to gauge equivalence by the property that the holonomy around a loop is $e^{i\theta}$ where $\theta$ is the enclosed curvature.
+From this connection $\Phi_{LC}^n$ we construct a natural probability measure $\mu^n_{LC}$ on CRSFs on $\G_n$: each CRSF has a probability proportional to the product over its cycles of $2-2\cos\theta$, where $\theta$ is the curvature enclosed.
+The corresponding loop process $\P_{LC}^n$ is shown (Theorem~\ref{main}) to converge to a probability measure $\P_{LC}$ on multicurves on $\Sigma$, independent of the approximating sequence.

 When the surface $\Sigma$ is contractible, we define another measure $\mu^n_{LC^0}$ which is in some sense more natural.
-This measure is a limit of the CRSF connection measures with curvature $e^{i \varepsilon \theta}$ when $\varepsilon\to 0$, a limit which was introduced in~\cite{Ke1}.
-This yields a measure on CRSTs (CRSFs with one component) with weight proportional to $\theta^2$ where $\theta$ is the enclosed curvature.
-We show (Theorem~\ref{main}) that the loop measure $\P_{LC^0}^n$ converges to a measure $\P_{LC^0}$ on simple closed curves on $\Sigma$.
+This measure is a limit when $\varepsilon\to 0$ of the CRSF connection measures for the connection with curvature $e^{i \varepsilon \theta}$, a limit which was introduced in~\cite{Ke1}.
+This yields a measure on cycle-rooted spanning trees (CRSTs, that is, CRSFs with one component) with weight proportional to $\theta^2$ where $\theta$ is the enclosed curvature.
+We show (Theorem~\ref{main}) that the loop measure $\P_{LC^0}^n$ converges to a measure $\P_{LC^0}$ on simple closed curves on~$\Sigma$, again independent of the approximating sequence.

+We give a ``cycle-popping" algorithm (Theorem~\ref{algo}) for rapid exact sampling from the above measures (as well as more general measures), generalizing the well-known cycle-popping algorithm of Wilson \cite{Wi} for generating uniform spanning trees.
+One simply runs Wilson's algorithm, and when a cycle is created, flip a coin (with bias depending on the cycle weight) to decide whether to keep it or not.

-In all three cases, our generalization of Wilson's algorithm is used to show tightness of the sequence of measures (Section~\ref{tightnesspart}).
-Convergence follows from the convergence of the measures on a determining class, the above-mentioned cylindrical events (Lemma~\ref{cylinders}) in the flat case and, in addition, convergence of polygonal approximations in the curved case.
+We use this sampling algorithm to sample approximations of the above scaling limits.
+In all three cases, the cycle-popping algorithm is an essential part of the convergence argument: it is used to show tightness of the sequence of measures (Section~\ref{tightnesspart}).